Colleges and Programs

 The College of Education is a community of professionals whose purpose is to provide leadership for community well-being through standard-setting programs that enhance teaching, learning and human development; research and inquiry; and outreach.
 It develops itself and others through continuous improvement and through a commitment to these core components of professional practice and scholarship: Knowledge, Technology, Diversity and Ethics.

-The College is home to the departments of Counseling, Curricular and Instructional Studies, Educational Foundations and Leadership, and Sport Science and Wellness Education, as well as numerous centers and clinics.
+The College is home to the departments of Curricular and Instructional Studies and Educational Foundations and Leadership, as well as numerous centers and clinics.
 The College’s programs include a balanced offering of a foundation in general education, intensive study in the content area and professional courses and other learning experiences which combine theory and practice.

 The College of Engineering provides educational opportunities for students at both the undergraduate and graduate levels who wish to pursue careers in engineering.
 The faculty in the College of Engineering perform research with the purpose of contributing new knowledge to the fields encompassed by engineering principles.

-The College offers Bachelor of Science degrees in Biomedical Engineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Computer Engineering, Mechanical Engineering, Mechanical Polymer Engineering and Engineering.
+The College offers Bachelor of Science degrees in Aerospace Systems Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Corrosion Engineering, Electrical Engineering, Computer Engineering, Mechanical Engineering and Engineering.

 The College’s co-op program, one of the oldest in the nation, enables student engineers to integrate classroom learning with on-the-job experience while they earn their degrees.
 Students can alternate semesters of paid employment in their major fields of interest with semesters on campus after they have completed five semesters of study.